MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-policies-teams.md

 These mailboxes are, listed by their RecipientTypeDetails attribute:

-- **UserMailbox**: Used to store messages for people who use Teams and they have a mailbox for Exchange Online.
+- **UserMailbox**: These mailboxes store messages for Team users who have an Exchange Online mailbox.
-- **MailUser**: Used to store messages for people who use Teams, don’t have a mailbox for Exchange Online but do have a mailbox for Exchange on-premises.
+- **MailUser**: These mailboxes store messages for Teams users who have a mailbox for an on-premises Exchange server and not Exchange Online.
-- **User**: Used to store messages for people who use Teams and don't have a mailbox for Exchange Online or a mailbox for Exchange on-premises.
+- **User**: These mailboxes store messages for Teams users who don’t have a mailbox for Exchange Online or on-premise Exchange servers.
-- **GroupMailbox**: Used to store messages for Teams channels.
+- **GroupMailbox**: These mailboxes store messages for Teams channels.

 Other mailboxe types, such as RoomMailbox that is used for conference rooms, are not supported for Teams retention policies.